uvaaland/cig_llnl_workshop/vis_movie.md

   You might want to adjust the color scale to your own liking.

 ---
-In this section, we have looked at how to provide the input data that is necessary to run a continental-scale simulation with SPECFEM3D_GLOBE.
+In this section, we have looked at how to create a surface movie for our simulation and how to visualize it using Paraview.

-In the next section, we will look at how to generate a mesh for the continental-scale model.
+In the next section, we will...

 [Previous section](/vis_mesh.md) -- [Next section](/vis_movie.md)